Orla Brady: Personal life

 In 2001, Brady moved to Los Angeles, where she met English photographer Nick Brandt, whom she married in December 2002 in the Chyulu Hills of Kenya.
-She also has a Georgian flat in Dublin.
-She admitted in an interview that she originally left Ireland as she found it a repressive place with little opportunity.
+She has discussed in interviews that she originally left Ireland as she found it "a repressive place to be a woman" at the time, with little opportunity.
 The 2015 marriage equality and 2018 abortion referendums, as well as the expanding Irish industry, changed her mind, making her realise "Oh, this is a different Ireland and it accepts me now."
-Brady had a "Catholic upbringing," but as of 2002 considered herself an atheist.
+Brady had a "Catholic upbringing", but as of 2002 considered herself an atheist.